ska-telescope/developer.skatelescope.org/src/development/getting_started.rst

     Minikube is a CLI tool that provisions and manages single-node Kubernetes clusters optimized for development workflows...

+* Launch Kubernetes.
-Now launch Kubernetes.
-Look out for `kubectl is now configured to use "minikube"` near the end:
+    * Look out for `kubectl is now configured to use "minikube"` near the end:

 .. code:: bash